Carlos Davis (American football)

-Carlos Davis (born August 22, 1996) is an American professional football nose tackle for the Birmingham Stallions of the United Football League (UFL).
+Carlos Davis (born August 22, 1996) is an American professional football nose tackle for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football at Nebraska.

 College career

 Davis was an All-American in track and field at Nebraska in addition to football.
 He started 11 of 12 games as a defensive end as a senior and had 32 tackles.
 In his career, he compiled 125 total tackles, 18 tackles for a loss and nine and a half sacks.